 - Depending on the level of existing knowledge, the University’s language courses last from between 3 weeks (TestDaf-Training [de]) to two semesters (basic and intermediate course)

 - The language course starts off with a placement test that determines assignment to the basic or intermediate level.
-On completing the language course, you can take the TestDaF exam in the Intercultural Instruction Department
+On completing the language course, you can take the TestDaF exam in the Intercultural Instruction Department.
+If you successfully pass the TestDaF exam (TestDaF 4x4), then you have reached the required language level for study programs that are taught in German.
+With this qualification, you may then apply to study at the University of Stuttgart.

 - The semester courses comprise approximately 480-500 teaching units per semester and cost 3 EUR per teaching unit